Micrurus browni: Etymology

-The specific name, browni, is in honor of American herpetologist Bryce Cardigan Brown (1920–2008).
+The specific name, browni, is in honor of American scientific collector Wilmot W. Brown Jr.

 Spanish common names

 Common names for M. browni in Spanish include Serpiente-coralillo de Brown, coral, coral de Acapulco, coral de Antigua, coral (or coralillo) de canutos, and vibora de coral.

 Description

 Brown's coral snake can grow to 100 cm in total length (including tail), but it is usually 50 cm to 70 cm.
 It has smooth dorsal scales, a rounded head, and eyes with round pupils.
 Its color pattern is three-colored: broad red rings, separated by 10-27 black rings, each black ring bordered by two narrow yellow bands.
 The snout is black.
 There is usually a yellow band, across the top of the head, halfway back.

 Geographic range

-The geographic distribution of M. browni is limited to Quintana Roo in southwestern Mexico, and western Guatemala, including Sacatepequez.
+The geographic distribution of M. browni is limited to Quintana Roo in southwestern Mexico, and western Guatemala, including Sacatepéquez.
 Previous reports for Honduras have been found to be incorrect.